+- (2) Tree, Abundant species: Common species that are widely planted or are short lived, regardless of condition.:

+- a.
+Laurel Oaks;

 - b.
+Water Oaks;

-Trees that fork at or above 6 inches and below four and one-half (4.5) feet are measured below the fork and recorded as a single trunk. - (2) Tree, Abundant species: Common species that are widely planted or are short lived, regardless of condition.: - a.
-Laurel Oaks; - b.
-Water Oaks; - c.
-Loblolly pine; - d.
-Slash pine; - e.
-Pecan; and - f.
-Sweetgum. - (3) Tree, champion: Those trees that have been identified by the Florida Forest Service being the largest of their species within the State of Florida or by American Forests as the largest of their species in the United States. - (4) Tree, heritage: All native tree species 20 inches dbh or greater, except abundant species, which are heritage trees when measured at thirty (30) inches or greater in diameter. - (5) Tree, landmark live oak: live oaks 45-inches dbh or greater and rated four (4) or greater. - (6) Trees, specimen: Trees of notable interest or high value because of their age, size, species, condition, historic habitat association, and/or uniqueness Specimen status applies to all trees defined in Table 406.18.1. - (7) Tree canopy: Coverage by branches and foliage of the crown spreads or driplines of all regulated trees existing on a site. - (8) Tree Protection Zone (TPZ): The area surrounding a tree calculated as a radius of one (1) foot for everyone (1) inch of dbh, and measured from the center of the tree. - (9) Tree root plate: The below-ground area adjacent to the trunk where major buttress roots and support roots occur.
+- c.
+Loblolly pine;

+- d.
+Slash pine;

+- e.
+Pecan; and

+- f.
+Sweetgum.

+- (3) Tree, champion: Those trees that have been identified by the Florida Forest Service being the largest of their species within the State of Florida or by American Forests as the largest of their species in the United States.

+- (4) Tree, heritage: All native tree species 20 inches dbh or greater, except for laurel or water oaks, which are heritage trees when measured at thirty (30) inches or greater in diameter.

+- (5) Tree, landmark live oak: live oaks 45-inches dbh or greater and rated four (4) or greater.

+- (6) Trees, specimen: Trees of notable interest or high value because of their age, size, species, condition, historic habitat association, and/or uniqueness

+Specimen status applies to all trees defined in Table 406.16.5. - (7) Tree canopy: Coverage by branches and foliage of the crown spreads or driplines of all regulated trees existing on a site. - (8) Tree Protection Zone (TPZ): The area surrounding a tree calculated as a radius of one (1) foot for everyone (1) inch of dbh, and measured from the center of the tree. - (9) Tree root plate: The below-ground area adjacent to the trunk where major buttress roots and support roots occur.
 The area is calculated as a radius of four (4) times the diameter of the tree trunk. (e.g., a two-foot diameter trunk has a root plate radius of eight (8) feet). - (c) A qualified professional, in this section, includes a: - (1) Florida licensed landscape architect, - (2) Environmental professional, or - (3) Arborist, certified by the International Society for Arboriculture.